 • Green roofing ($10–$35 per square foot): Green roofing is relatively new to the United States, but it’s growing in popularity.
 Green roofs use plants and other local foliage to create a high-value and unique roof.
 These roofs increase your home’s energy efficiency.
 The money you’ll save on energy costs can offset the high up-front investment.

-• Metal roofing ($4–$30 per square foot): Metal roofs have a life expectancy of 30–50 years, making them an excellent investment.
+• Metal roofing ($4–$30 per square foot): Metal roofs have a higher price than shingle and tile roofs but have a life expectancy of 30–50 years, making them an excellent investment.
 They’re known to decrease energy bills, in turn increasing ROI.
 These roofs come in many styles and materials.
-All options are durable, easy to maintain, and fire and weather resistant.
+All options are durable, easy to maintain, and fire—and weather-resistant.

 • Solar roofing ($20–$25 per square foot): Solar roofing is an excellent option for homeowners who are converting to solar power but want to maintain their home’s aesthetics.
 This roofing mimics traditional roofing but generates energy like traditional solar panels.
 If interested, you’ll want to work with a top solar company rather than a professional roofing company.